347956/JPOGTrex/Plugin/Thunderstore/README.md

 ### Behaviour ▶️
 - Player spotting:
-	- The Trex will spot players in it's line of sight that are moving (emotes, walking), once it's suspicion level reaches the treshhold, it will start chasing the last player seen moving.
+	- The Trex will spot players in it's line of sight that are moving (emotes, walking), once it's suspicion level reaches the treshold, it will start chasing the last player seen moving.
+	- When you get to close to the T-rex you will also be spotted.
 	- If you hear the T-rex's footsteps, you're in range to be detected and targeted.
 - Chasing:
 	- The T-rex will chase the player last seen moving.
-	- If the player gets to far from the T-rex, the T-rex pathfind to the last know position of the target player.
+	- If the player gets to far from the T-rex, the T-rex will go to the last know position of the target player.
 	- Going inside the facility or in the ship (and closing the door) will make the T-rex stop chasing you.
 - Attacking:
 	- The T-rex will grab and kill the player once it gets close enough.